Tampines Rovers FC: Rise to prominence (2025–present)

 In the curtain raiser match in the 2025 Singapore Community Shield on 16 August 2025, against all odds, Tampines Rovers thrashed domestic champions, Lion City Sailors 4–1 to win the Community Shield.
 In the next match in the 2025–26 ASEAN Club Championship where they make their return to the tournament after 20 years, Tampines Rovers won 3–1 against Dynamic Herb Cebu in Manila on 20 August.
 During the 2025–26 AFC Champions League Two fixtures, Tampines Rovers than returned to Philippines this time round in Capas facing off against Kaya–Iloilo at the New Clark City Athletics Stadium on 18 September where Tampines Rovers won 3–0.
 Tampines Rovers than played their second fixtures at home on 2 October against BG Pathum United where the Stags won 2–1 putting them with six points on top of the table.
 Against all out, Tampines Rovers defeated Pohang Steelers at home on 23 October where Hide Higashikawa scored the fastest goal in the AFC Champions League Two history at 16 seconds giving them a 1–0 win over the Korean club.
 In the club next fixtures against the same opponent this time at the Pohang Steel Yard, Tampines draw against the Korean club putting them on top of the table still undefeated.
+On 27 November, Tampines Rovers defeated Kaya–Iloilo 5–3 in their home fixture, securing qualification to the 2025–26 AFC Champions League Two round of 16 as group leaders with five wins, one draw and zero lost.
+In the round of 16, Tampines Rovers faced off against Công An Hà Nội.
+Tampines Rovers initially suffered a heavy 4–0 defeat in the first leg in Hanoi but awarded a 3–0 victory in the end after the Vietnamese club fielded two ineligible players who should be serving a one-match suspension.
+In the 2nd leg fixtures at home on 14 February 2026, Tampines Rovers is without their team captain, Syazwan Buhari, who is out with injury.
+The club then fielded 16-year-old goalkeeper Kasey Rogers making his professional debut in the tournament.
+Tampines Rovers went on to win 3–1 hence qualifying to the quarter-finals with a 6–1 on aggregate, facing off against Thailand club Bangkok United.
+However, Tampines Rovers bowed out from the tournament in the quarter-finals after losing 3–2 on aggregate.